Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 wolf animal habitat diorama in a shoe box.

-Other Ways To Add To Add To Your Diorama
+Other Ways To Add To Your Diorama

 • Use sand, small pebbles, real sticks or sea glass to add more details.